-Schaeffler plays key role in shaping the fully-electric future of the DTM
+Schaeffler plays significant role in shaping the DTM Electric

-As the new series and innovation partner to the DTM, Schaeffler and the umbrella organization, ITR (Internationale Tourenwagen Rennen e.V.) sent the widely acclaimed demonstration car – DTM Electric – onto the Hockenheimring track as part of the final DTM race weekend of the 2020 season.
+In autumn 2020, Schaeffler revealed for the first time what the DTM of the future might look like.
+As the new series and innovation partner to the DTM, Schaeffler and the umbrella organization, ITR (Internationale Tourenwagen Rennen e.V.) sent the widely acclaimed demonstration car – DTM Electric Democar – onto the Hockenheimring track as part of the final DTM race weekend.
 The DTM Electric has the technology, which will make the DTM into an even more attractive and green racing series; at the same time, it embodies Schaeffler’s forward-looking, innovative development approach based on actively shaping the future of mobility through technologically pioneering work.

 Schaeffler supplies electric drive systems for the DTM Electric

-The demonstration car has already indicated the capabilities of these systems.
-It has battery-electric drive systems for each wheel, which offer a significantly higher level of control dynamics than a conventional drive system.
-This is because the driving dynamics of the car are directly influenced by the drive system that is located on the wheels.
-In this way, it is also possible to freely adapt the steering ratio and assisted steering system or influence the torque vectoring system of the vehicle, resulting in even more rapid cornering and thus more thrilling race action.
+The demo car also has battery electric drives for each wheel, which provide much greater control dynamics than a conventional drive system.
+This is because the driving dynamics of the car are influenced directly by the drive system on the individual wheels.
+This allows the steering ratio and steering assistance to be modified freely or the torque vectoring of the car to be influenced, which leads to faster cornering and, as a result, more exciting race action.

 The demonstration car produces 880 kW or almost 1,200 PS – that is virtually twice as much power as the current DTM cars (approximately 450 kW).
 The generated torque of 1,280 Nm is also almost twice as high as before.
-The car accelerates from 0 to 100 km/h in 2.4 seconds, making it roughly 0.4 seconds faster than previous DTM cars.
+The top speed will be above 300 km/h, and the car accelerates from 0 to 100 km/h in 2.4 seconds.

 A vision takes shape